ibm-cloud-docs/vpc/block_storage_vpc_create.md

 For more information about volume creation with the API, see [Creating Block Storage volumes](/docs/vpc?topic=vpc-creating-block-storage&interface=api#creating-block-storage-api) and the API reference for [creating a volume](/apidocs/vpc/latest#create-volume).

-### Creating a data volume from a snapshot of an unattached volume with the API
+### Creating a data volume from a snapshot with the API
 {: #block-storage-create-vol-snapshot-api}

 You can specify a snapshot ID, name, or CRN in a `POST /volumes` call to create a stand-alone data volume.